How to Create the Best Investor Presentation – persuasive techniques

 Find areas of common ground, either in your pre-pitch research or in the opening small talk.
 The persuasive power of similarity also extends to body language (Jacob et al, 2011).
 If you (subtly) lean forward when the investor does, position your hands in the same way and match their tone of voice, you are more likely to build rapport with them.

 These researchers found that the first piece of information provided was most important when investors’ assess both the past performance and future potential of a company.
 In another study researchers showed investors different presentations of the past performance of two funds and asked them to choose one.
 One fund had better short-term results while the other had better long-term results.

 - If you know that your investors will be seeing a lot of pitches in a short period of time, try to secure either the first or last slots.

-Benjamin Ball Associates are the experts in advising and coaching fund managers.
+Benjamin Ball Associates are the experts in advising and coaching for better investor pitches.
 We help you create and deliver more persuasive investor presentations.
 We advise and coach private equity firms and polish portfolio companies.

 If you want to polish your performance in investor meetings or re-work your pitch documents, get in touch.
 We can transform the impact you make with investors.
 We deliver fast, effective results.